 \section{Abstract}

 Interaction of linearized gravitational waves with a otherwise free particle has been studied quantum mechanically in a noncommutative phase-space to examine whether the particle's response to the gravitational wave gets modified due to spatial and/or momentum noncommutativity.
-The result shows that momentum noncommutativity introduces a oscillatory noise with a specific frequency dependent on the fundamental momentum scale and particle mass.
+The result shows that momentum noncommutativity introduces a oscillatory noise with a specific frequency determined by the fundamental momentum scale and particle mass.
 Because of the global nature of the phase-space noncommutativity such noise will have similar characteristics for all detector sites and thus will stand out in a data cross-correlation procedure.
 If detected, this noise will provide evidence of momentum noncommutativity and also an estimation of the relevant noncommutative parameter.

-At the Planck scale the space-time is thought to have a granular structure \cite{Dop, Alu} much like the phase-space of quantum mechanics (QM).
-This granularity can be theoretically realized by describing the space-time with a set of coordinates $x^{\mu}, \left( \mu = 0,1,2,3 \right)$ following a noncommutative (NC) algebra $\left[x^{\mu}, x^{\nu}\right] = i \theta^{\mu \nu}$, where $\theta^{\mu \nu}$ is a constant anti-symmetric tensor of second rank.
-This space-time is referred to as NC space-time \cite{snyder} and theories defined on it are called NC theories \cite{sw, szabo}.
+At the Planck scale the space-time is thought to have a granular structure \cite{Dop1, Dop2, Alu} much like the phase-space of quantum mechanics (QM).
+This granularity can be theoretically realized by describing the space-time with a set of coordinates $x^{\mu}, \left( \mu = 0,1,2,3 \right)$ following a noncommutative (NC) algebra $\left[x^{\mu}, x^{\nu}\right] = i \theta^{\mu \nu}$, where $\theta^{\mu \nu}$ is a constant symmetric tensor of second rank.
+This space-time is referred to as canonical NC space-time \cite{snyder}.
+Among other types of noncommutativity most notable are associated with Quantum group theory \cite{majid}, e.g., Lie-algebric $\kappa$-Minkowski noncommutativity \cite{ref1, ref2, ref3}.
+Theories defined on such NC spaces are generically called NC theories \cite{sw, szabo, ref4}.
 In recent years, there have been speculations of extending the NC space to a more general NC phase-space\footnote{Since we only consider the NC quantum mechanical phase-space we choose to ignore noncommutativity among the spatial coordinates and time.} \cite{momentum_NC1, momentum_NC2, momentum_NC3, samanta} with both the canonical pairs following the algebra: